-© 2022 National Bank of Canada.
+© 2024 National Bank of Canada.
 All rights reserved.
 Any reproduction in whole or in part is forbidden without prior consent from National Bank of Canada.

 National Bank Financial - Wealth Management (NBFWM) is a division of National Bank Financial Inc. (NBF), as well as a trademark owned by National Bank of Canada (NBC) that is used under license by NBF.
-NBF is a member of the Investment Industry Regulatory Organization of Canada (IIROC), the Canadian Investor Protection Fund (CIPF), and is a subsidiary of NBC, a public company listed on the Toronto Stock Exchange (TSX: NA).
+NBF is a member of the Canadian Investment Regulatory Organization (CIRO) and the Canadian Investor Protection Fund (CIPF), and is a subsidiary of NBC, a public company listed on the Toronto Stock Exchange (TSX: NA).